PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 Likewise, when bumped around to see what dropped out from inside, there was next to no rust.

 The general consensus is that this is a silencer off one of the special LTDs, from '76.
 That would make perfect sense as several parts were special to those bikes; many of which were plated instead of painted.
+I should have realised this, as it came with other LTD parts in that pile of parts.

 The chrome tips were impossible to find in two years of hunting.
 Then a company in England started to make complete new silencers.
 It took quite a while to persuade them to sell me the tips and side protectors.
 Eventually they did, when I explained the significance of this silencer.